 No More Cold and Clammy Night Sweats

 There are many causes of night sweats.
-Even eating spicy food or drinking a hot beverage before bedtime can bring on a night sweat.
+Eating spicy food or drinking a hot beverage before bedtime can bring on a night sweat.
 Heartburn or gastroesophageal reflux disease is another possible cause.
 So is a bedroom that’s too hot or sleeping under too many blankets.

 Other causes of night sweats

-As we are dealing with sleep disorders, it should be noted that one cause of night sweats is obstructive sleep apnea.
+Since we are dealing with sleep disorders, it should be noted that one cause of night sweats is obstructive sleep apnea.
 If you snore, suffer from excessive daytime sleepiness or are overweight, and you also suffer from night sweats, consider the possibility of sleep apnea.